Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

-Observe that the incomplete edge metric $g$ can be viewed as a smooth section of the symmetric $2$-tensors on ${}^{ie}T^*M$, which we write as $g \in \textup{Sym}^2({}^{ie}T^*M)$.
-We adopt such a convention of Riemannian metrics viewed as sections of $\textup{Sym}^2({}^{ie}T^*M)$ from now whenever we don't say otherwise.
-Note also that the generators of ${}^{ie}TM$ and ${}^{ie}T^*M$ are of bounded length with respect to the Riemannian metric $g$ and its inverse.
+The incomplete edge metric $g$ can be viewed as a smooth section of the symmetric $2$-tensors on ${}^{ie}T^*M$, which we write as $g \in \textup{Sym}^2({}^{ie}T^*M)$.
+Therefore we refer to ${}^{ie}TM$ and ${}^{ie}T^*M$ as the incomplete tangent and cotangent bundles, respectively.
+We adopt such a convention of incomplete Riemannian edge metrics viewed as sections of $\textup{Sym}^2({}^{ie}T^*M)$ from now whenever we don't say otherwise.
+Note also that the generators of ${}^{ie}TM$ and ${}^{ie}T^*M$ are of bounded length with respect to the Riemannian metric $g$ and its inverse, respectively.